xiaoxiaochen320/picocalc-for-kevin/README.md

 ## Personal Note

-In tennis, love means nothing.
+In 🎾, love means nothing.

 But finding someone who gets excited about tiny keyboards and unnecessary overengineering?